Why product governance is a hot topic right now.

-A trust-centred product framework that puts customer at centre of product lifecycle management.
-One that pulls together a collective mindset from your key functional areas, is backed by real-time product insights, advanced data analytics and can be implemented quickly and efficiently.
+Product governance leaders can make a significant contribution to the commercial success of the business.
+This requires alignment and a shared effort across the business; one that pulls together a collective mindset from your key functional areas, is backed by real-time product insights, advanced data analytics and can be implemented quickly and efficiently.
 In the day to day operations, your Chief Product Officer, Chief Risk Officer and Chief Regulatory / Legal Officer each play an important role.

-Accountable to evaluate the current and future regulatory & legal obligations that apply to products including social, environmental and governance obligations.
+Accountable to evaluate the current and future regulatory & legal obligations that apply to products including quality, social, environmental and governance obligations.

 An introduction to product governance concepts